ejy921/distributed-image-sender/README.md

 ## Messaging

 There are images stored in `images/` directory.
 By specifying one of image file, user can send message to other users.
 The system will first encode image file into txt file, then sent to other client as `char*` form.
-We were intending to retrieve image given received texts, but we were not able to solve issues about incompatibility with external library.
+We were intending to retrieve image given received texts, but we were not able to solve retrieving issues about incompatibility with external library.
 So the system will simply store the text as file, named `clientname-receiving.txt`.

 ## Example